tevador/RandomJS/doc/generator.md

   }
 }
 ```
 The first statement of the TryBlock is the call depth protection.
-The second statement `const Variable = this;` catures `this` object (for constructor calls).
+The second statement `const Variable = this;` captures `this` object (for constructor calls).
 After these two statements, a random number of local variables can be defined and a random number of statements is executed.
 Each function ends with a `ReturnStatement` or `ThrowStatement`.
 The `catch` block is optional and can be generated with a specified probability.

 The generator will not generate a `FunctionExpression` if the maximum function depth has been reached (to limit function nesting).